-This Windows ransomware has targeted many organizations worldwide
+This Windows ransomware has targeted many organisations worldwide

-Maze ransomware enters a victim’s machine via a phishing email, typically a spear-phishing email.
-This email comes with a malicious attachment, such as a macro-enabled Microsoft Word document or password-protected zip file.
+Maze ransomware enters the victim’s machine with a spear-phishing email containing a malicious macro-enabled Microsoft Word document or password-protected zip file.

 The emails sent to victims had “Missed package delivery” and “Your AT&T wireless bill is ready to view” at the subject line.
-The document carries an innocent title like “Quarterly Report” or “Confidential Data Set.”
+The document carries an innocent title like “Confidential Data Set.”
 The documents’ malicious macros download exploit kits, such as Fallout and Spelevo.